Radar Keys For Disabled Toilets: How To Get One - Surewise

 If you have a RADAR key, it’s good etiquette to still knock on the door before you unlock a disabled toilet – you never know if someone is already in there!

 It’s worth keeping in mind that not all disabilities are visible, so there are many people who may need to use the disabled toilets without the reason being immediately obvious.
-The Sunflower Lanyard scheme was created so that people with hidden disabilities could more easily identify themselves if they wish to do so – but this is a completely personal decision.
+The Sunflower Lanyard scheme was created so that people with hidden disabilities could more easily identify themselves if they wished to do so – but this is a completely personal decision.

 Universal disabled keys open most disabled keys around the UK, Europe, or the rest of the world – depending on what type of universal key you have.
 Perhaps frustratingly, universal keys aren’t that universal after all!

 It’s important to note that RADAR keys often do not work in Europe.
-To access disabled facilities in EU-member countries, you’ll need to acquire a Euro key.
+To access disabled facilities in EU member countries, you’ll need to acquire a Euro key.

 This key fits around 12,000 locks, and is used most in: